jdai-ca/atticus/README.md

 # Atticus - In-House AI Counsel

-A powerful **local-first desktop application** that provides entrepreneurs with AI-powered legal assistance and business advisory through multiple AI models, specialized practice area detection, intelligent multi-jurisdictional analysis with inter-provincial/interstate complexity awareness, and comprehensive business consulting capabilities.
+A powerful **local-first desktop application** that provides entrepreneurs with AI-powered legal assistance and business advisory through multiple AI models, **44 specialized legal practice areas**, **44 MBA-level business advisory areas**, intelligent multi-jurisdictional analysis with inter-provincial/interstate complexity awareness, and comprehensive business consulting capabilities spanning the full spectrum of business disciplines.
 With **offline resilience** and local data storage, your work remains accessible even when cloud services fail.
 The time & cost savings are a force multiplier.

 > **⚠️ IMPORTANT DISCLAIMER**: Atticus provides **information, not legal advice**.
 Always consult with licensed professionals for legal, financial, or business decisions.
 See [RISK.md](RISK.md) for comprehensive risk assessment.